Airlock as a Service Knowledge Base

 Database (PostgreSQL)

 Airlock as a Service provides a PostgreSQL database instance for tenant IAMs.
 The database credentials are stored in Vault and provided to IAM as files.
-Reference these files in medusa-configuration.xml.
+Reference these files in iam-config.yaml.
 The files must contain the following values:

 <plugin class="com.airlock.iam.core.misc.impl.persistency.db.HikariCpDataSource" id="PostgreSQL Database Connection" uuid="f0d2a309-8eb4-4574-a622-503d6e5f47be">